Last Updated: August 4, 2021

 Rationale for Use of Corticosteroids in Patients With COVID-19

-Recommendations on the use of corticosteroids for COVID-19 are largely based on data from the RECOVERY trial, a large, multicenter, randomized, open-label trial performed in the United Kingdom.
-This trial compared hospitalized patients who received up to 10 days of dexamethasone to those who received the standard of care.
-Mortality at 28 days was lower among patients who were randomized to receive dexamethasone than among those who received the standard of care.1 This benefit was observed in patients who were mechanically ventilated or required supplemental oxygen at enrollment.
+Recommendations on the use of corticosteroids for COVID-19 in hospitalized patients are largely based on data from the RECOVERY trial, a large, multicenter, open-label randomized trial performed in the United Kingdom.
+This trial randomized 6,425 hospitalized patients to receive up to 10 days of dexamethasone or standard of care.
+Mortality at 28 days was lower among the patients who received dexamethasone than among those who received the standard of care.15 This benefit was observed in patients who were mechanically ventilated or required supplemental oxygen at enrollment.
 No benefit of dexamethasone was seen in patients who did not require supplemental oxygen at enrollment.
-Details of the RECOVERY trial are discussed in Table 4a.1
+Details from the RECOVERY trial are discussed in Table 4a.15

-Corticosteroids used in various formulations and doses and for varying durations in patients with COVID-19 were also studied in several smaller randomized controlled trials.16-20 Some of these trials were stopped early due to under enrollment following the release of the results from the RECOVERY trial.
-Given that the sample size of many these trials was insufficient to assess efficacy, evidence to support the use of methylprednisolone and hydrocortisone for the treatment of COVID-19 is not as robust as that demonstrated for dexamethasone in the RECOVERY trial.
-Data from some of these studies can be found in Table 4a.
+Systemic corticosteroids used in various formulations and doses for varying durations have been studied in patients with COVID-19 in several smaller randomized controlled trials.19-23 Some of these trials were stopped early due to under enrollment following the release of the results from the RECOVERY trial.
+Consequently, the sample size of many these trials was insufficient to assess efficacy, and therefore evidence to support the use of methylprednisolone and hydrocortisone for the treatment of COVID-19 is not as strong as that demonstrated for dexamethasone in the RECOVERY trial.

-- If dexamethasone is not available, alternative glucocorticoids such as prednisone, methylprednisolone, or hydrocortisone can be used.
+- If dexamethasone is not available, alternative glucocorticoids (e.g., prednisone, methylprednisolone, hydrocortisone) can be used.

-- For these drugs, the total daily dose equivalencies to dexamethasone 6 mg (oral or intravenous [IV])21 are:
+- For these drugs, the total daily dose equivalencies to dexamethasone 6 mg (oral or intravenous)24 are:

 - Prednisone 40 mg